 Once the location of a gravel pit, the lands containing Town Centre Park were part of a historic industrial site that was reclaimed for public recreational use.
-The innovative public/private partnership to repurpose this historical industrial space was the catalyst for development in City Centre and led to the opening of the City's premier park in 1989.
+TCP is now one of Coquitlam's largest urban parks at 42 hectares (103 acres) which serves both the City Centre neighbourhood and act as a City-wide destination park while also drawing visitors from across the Tri-Cities area.
+The innovative public/private partnership to repurpose the historical industrial space was the catalyst for development in City Centre and led to the opening of the City's premier park in 1989.

 In the 1990's, a Master Plan was developed to guide the future development of Town Centre Park (Attachment 1).
 This master plan was schematic in nature and illustrated some future amenities in concept but did not include any supporting policy documentation or implementation details to guide its realization.
-That said, the plan has guided development that has resulted in a people-oriented park with amenities that support a variety of sports, outdoor recreational pursuits, passive and social areas, and cultural experiences.
+The plan has guided development of the park that has resulted in a people-oriented park with amenities that support a variety of sports, outdoor recreational pursuits, passive and social areas, and cultural experiences.